cockroachdb/docs/cockroachcloud/optimize-serverless-workload.md

 **Storage layer I/O** includes the read and write requests sent by the SQL layer to the storage layer.
 These operations are sent in batches containing any number of requests.
 Requests can have a payload containing any number of bytes.
 Write operations are replicated to multiple storage processes (3 by default), with each replica counted as a separate write operation.
 Storage layer I/O is converted to Request Units using these equivalencies:

+  - 1 RU = 2 storage read batches
   - 1 RU = 8 storage read requests
-  - 1 RU = 64 KiB request payload (prorated)
+  - 1 RU = 64 KiB read request payload (prorated)
-  - 1 RU = 2 storage read batches

   - 1 RU = 1 storage write batch
   - 1 RU = 1 storage write request
-  - 1 RU = 1 KiB request payload (prorated)
+  - 1 RU = 1 KiB write request payload (prorated)

 ### Example Request Unit calculation

 Say you have a simple key-value pair table with a secondary index: